stackrox/stackrox/ui/apps/platform/README.md

 To run all end-to-end tests in a headless mode use `yarn test-e2e-demo-local`.
 Make sure that `CYPRESS_DEMO_PASSWORD` is set with the Central Password for the Demo Setup.

-### Documentation

-To start a local server with live-reloading documentation use `yarn storybook`.